Applied & Experiential Learning

 Facilitated through the Career Development Center, APEX gives students an unique opportunity to study in their field through internships, co-ops and more.
 The application can easily be accessed through Handshake.
-If you're an employer or an AU alum interested in learning about APEX, for more information use the links.
+If you're a employer or a AU alum interested in learning about APEX, for more information use the links.

 Through APEX, you will:

-- Transform a good education into an extraordinary education
+- Transform a good education into a extraordinary education

 - Provide a peak experience and new perspective